Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Introduction

 We have so far explained only how to estimate the effective resistances between the boundaries of a \emph{square}.
-However, in order to prove our theorems, we need to estimate effective resistances between vertices, for which a crucial ingredient is an estimate of the effective resistances between the two short boundaries of a \emph{rectangle}.
+However, in order to prove our theorems, we need to estimate effective resistances between vertices, for which a crucial ingredient is an estimate of the effective resistances between the two shorter sides of a \emph{rectangle}.
 Questions of this type fall into the framework of the Russo-Seymour-Welsh (RSW) theory.
 This is an important technique in planar statistical physics, initiated in \cite{Russo78,SW78,Russo81} with the aim to prove uniform positivity of the probability of a crossing of a rectangle in critical Bernoulli percolation.
 Recently, the theory has been adapted to include FK percolation, see e.g. \cite{DHN11,BDC12,DST15}, and, in \cite{Tassion14}, also Voronoi percolation.
 In fact, the beautiful method in \cite{Tassion14} is widely applicable to percolation problems satisfying the FKG inequality, mild symmetry assumptions, and weak correlation between well-separated regions.
-For example, in \cite{DRT16}, this method was used to give a simpler proof of the result of \cite{BDC12}, and in \cite{DMT}, a RSW theorem was proved for the crossing probability of level sets of the planar GFF.
+For example, in \cite{DRT16}, this method was used to give a simpler proof of the result of \cite{BDC12}, and in \cite{DMT}, a RSW theorem was proved for the crossing probability of level sets of the planar~GFF.

 Our RSW proof is \emph{hugely} inspired by \cite{Tassion14}, with the novelty of incorporating the (resistance) metric rather than merely considering connectivity.
 We remark that in a recent work \cite{DD16}, a RSW result was established for the Liouville FPP metric, again inspired by \cite{Tassion14}.
 It is fair to say that the RSW result in the present paper is less complicated than that in \cite{DD16}, for the reason that we have the approximate duality in our context which was not available in \cite{DD16}.
 However, our RSW proof has its own subtlety since, for instance, we need to consider crossings by whole collections of paths simultaneously.
 The RSW proof is carried out in Section~\ref{sec:RSW}.
+Once the effective resistances are under control, we move on to the proof of the results on random walks.
+The upper bound on the return probability is proved in Section~\ref{subsec:spectral_dim_upper} using the methods drawn from \cite{Kumagai14}.
+The lower bound on the return probability is more subtle as it requires showing that the effective resistance from $0$ to~$v$ in $B(N)$ is bounded by the sum of the resistances from $0$ to~$\partial B(N)$ and from~$v$ to~$\partial B(N$).
+This amounts to bounding a \emph{difference} of effective resistances, which is not immediate from the estimates obtained thus far.